The following is a true story. Names have been changed to protect the innocent.

 Use this tool if you want to check your site’s load speed.

-This is a link or button on a web page used by visitors to engage further.
+A call to action is a link or button on a web page used by visitors to engage further.
 Here are some examples of calls-to-action:

 - Click on a link to read a blog post.